The 1930s ABC Test from California’s AB5 Must Not Be Codified into Federal Law

-Democrats are the primary sponsors of these bills.
-In 2020, then-presidential candidate Joe Biden explicitly outlined the party’s goal on his campaign website: “States like California have already paved the way by adopting a clearer, simpler, and stronger three-prong ‘ABC test’ to distinguish employees from independent contractors. … As president, Biden will work with Congress to establish a federal standard modeled on the ABC test for all labor, employment, and tax laws.”
+In 2020, then-presidential candidate Joe Biden explicitly outlined this goal on his campaign website: “States like California have already paved the way by adopting a clearer, simpler, and stronger three-prong ‘ABC test’ to distinguish employees from independent contractors. … As president, Biden will work with Congress to establish a federal standard modeled on the ABC test for all labor, employment, and tax laws.”

 The 1930s ABC test is 20th-century thinking being applied to 21st-century work.
 It is regressive, not progressive, and harms the majority of independent contractors who say they want to remain independent contractors.

 88 percent of independent contractors oppose the ABC test-based legislation.2019 Contently Survey